konradjk/loftee/README.md

 - ANC_ALLELE
 The alternate allele of the LoF reverts the sequence back to the ancestral state.

-- CONSERVATION
-The LoF falls in an exon that does not exhibit a pattern of conservation typical of a protein-coding exon.

 Possible values for the `Lof_flags` field are:

 - SINGLE_EXON